Is Skiing Or Snowboarding Easier? (Not What You Think)

-Like all sports, you have ups and downs, sometimes you feel elated that you’ve cracked the next level of a particular technique; WOW I’ve finally got it, and the next moment, you trip up over yourself.
+Like all sports, you have ups and downs, sometimes you feel elated that you've cracked the next level of a particular technique; WOW I've finally got it, and the next moment, your trip up over yourself.

 Should I Pick Snowboarding or Skiing?

 Now that you know the major pros and cons between these two awesome mountain sports, it's time to make your mind up for your next upcoming trip.
 Don't worry too much about how long it takes to learn, because if it's what you really want to do, then the initial struggle will all be worth it in the end.

 Don’t force yourself to snowboard or ski if you don’t want to.
 Neither sport is for everyone.
 To one person, snowboarding feels awkward no matter how many times they try, to another it can become the most natural thing in the world.

 Some people naturally gravitate more towards a particular choice.
-If you’ve always wanted to ski OR snowboard then my advice is PICK that.
+If you’ve always wanted to ski OR snowboard then my advice is to PICK that.